iconify/website/docs/libraries/tools/import/directory.md

 - `[prop]prefix`, `[type]string`.
 Icon set prefix.
 - `[prop]includeSubDirs`, `[type]boolean`.
 Scans files in subdirectories.
 Enabled by default.
 - `[prop]keyword`, `[type]function`.
 Callback that returns keyword for icon based on file name.
-- `[prop]ignoreImportErrors`, `[type]boolean`.
+- `[prop]ignoreImportErrors`, `[type]boolean | "warn"`.
 Does not throw an error when an icon fails to load.
 Enabled by default.
 Disable for strict error checking.
+If set to `[str]warn`, will log warning, but will not throw an error.
 - `[prop]keepTitles`, `[type]boolean`.
 If enabled, keeps titles in SVG.
 Disabled by default.

 Keyword callback can be asynchronous in `[func]importDirectory()`,